datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/enabling-web-application-firewalls-in-production.md

 ### Applying a rule to some requests

-To apply a rule only to some requests, update it as described in [REQUEST-900-EXCLUSION-RULES-BEFORE-CRS.conf.example][], save that configuration as a ConfigMap (see the previous section), and load it before `waf-rules.conf`.
+To apply a rule only to some requests, update it as described in [REQUEST-900-EXCLUSION-RULES-BEFORE-CRS.conf.example][] and load the new settings before `waf-rules.conf`.

 The following example shows how to disable all rules tagged `attack-sqli` when the URI does not start with '/api/':